 1. Pricing is a bit expensive

 When you compare Astra with its alternatives like GeneratePress or OceanWP, you might feel that it is a bit expensive.
-The starting price is ~$59, almost $10 more than GeneratePress.
+The starting price is ~$59, which is more than the starting price of OceanWP.

-Also, the starter plan does not give access to all the demo sites either.
-For that, you’ll need at least the Mini Agency Bundle Licence, which costs $135.
+Also, the starter plan does not give access to all the demo sites.
+To get that, you’ll need at least the Mini Agency Bundle Licence, which costs $276.

 2. No Dedicated Support Forum